signal18/replication-manager/README.md

 MariaDB 10.2 binary package can be colocated with replication-manager via the config option mariadb-binary-path, binaries are used to backup binlogs from remote node via mysqlbinlog --read-from-remote-server into the system tmp directory and possibly to flashback those extra binlogs

+Note that the server-id to backup binlog used by replication-manager is 1000 so please don't use it on your cluster nodes

 replication-manager gets 4 different cases for rejoin:

 1. If GTID of the new leader at time of election is equal to GTID of the joiner, we proceed with rejoin.